ManideepPotluru/ManideepPotluru/README.md

 - 👋 Hi, I’m @ManideepPotluru
-- 👀 I’m interested in Web Development and Machine Learning.
+- 👀 I’m interested in Python Web Development and Machine Learning.
-- 🌱 I’m currently pursuing my Masters in Computer Science at University of New Mexico and will be graduating in Dec 2021.
-- 💞️ I’m looking for full time oppurtunities in any Web Development or Machine Learning roles.
 - 📫 You can reach me at potluru1998@gmail.com or call me at 5057304064.

 <!---